ionos-spectre/spectre-core/README.md

 choco install ruby
 ```

 The *spectre* gem is not yet available from an official gem repository.
-To install the tool, just clone this repository and execute.
+To install the tool, just clone this repository and execute `rake install`.
-`spectre` depends on the `ectoplasm` package.
-This package is also not yet available as a gem. `rake install` will clone the `ectoplasm` repository and install it  automatically.
+Note that `spectre` depends on the `ectoplasm` package.
+This package also is not yet available from an official gem repository. `rake install` will temporary clone the `ectoplasm` repository and install the gem automatically.

 ```bash
 git clone https://cneubaur@bitbucket.org/cneubaur/spectre-ruby.git